frankiesanjana/bake-it-better/README.md

 #### Bake Detail page

 - The Bake Detail page is displayed differently for non-signed-in and signed-in users.

+##### Non-signed-in users

 - For non-signed-in users, who are likely to be new users, the page is kept simple.
-Since they cannot star a bake without being in, the star information for the bake is not shown.
-Buttons to edit and delete the bake are shown only for signed-in author users and the admin user, so these are not shown, and the "Add to Plan" option is not displayed either unless a user is signed in.
-Many users to a baking site are not interested in the initial functionality that Bake It Better has to offer and simply want to find a recipe.
+Since they cannot star a bake without being signed in, the star information for the bake is not shown.
+Buttons to edit and delete the bake are shown only for signed-in author users and the admin user, so these are not shown in any case, and the "Add to Plan" option is not displayed either unless a user is signed in.
+Many users to a baking site are not interested in the additional functionality that Bake It Better has to offer and simply want to find a recipe.
 This approach allows these users to find what they are looking for easily and without distraction, and will hopefully mean they are more likely to return to the site in the future.
 - The page as displayed to non-signed-in users begins as follows:

 <img src="docs/readme-images/features/bake-detail-non-signed-in-user.png" alt="Image showing bake-detail page for non-signed-in user">